thomas-hiron/symfony-goto.nvim/README.md

 :SymfonyGotoTwigComponent
 ```

-Goes to the corresponding twig component PHP class.
+Goes to the corresponding Twig component PHP class.
 Displays a warning if the component is anonymous.
 The `:SymfonyGoto` command checks if `<twig:` is on the current line to call `:SymfonyGotoTwigComponent`.
 The line should match one of these:

 ```twig